- Reference Number: HEY-581/2018

 Before trying for another baby you should allow yourself time to recover both physically and mentally.
 It would be advised that you wait at least three months to allow time for your body to recover.
 You and your partner should decide when you are both ready to try again.

 Any preconception care you have been following should continue, such as:

 - Taking folic acid

 What are my chances of having another ectopic pregnancy?

 For most women an ectopic pregnancy is a ‘one off’ event and does not occur again.
 The chance of having a successful pregnancy in the future is good.
 Even if you have only one fallopian tube, your chance of conceiving only slightly reduces.
 The chance of having another ectopic pregnancy is between 7 and 10 in 100 (7% to 10%).
 This depends upon the type of surgery carried out and any underlying damage to the remaining tube and pelvic organs.
 When one fallopian tube is damaged (for example, by adhesions), there is an increased chance that the second tube may also be damaged.
 This means that not only is the chance of conceiving less than normal, but there is also an increased risk of a further ectopic pregnancy.
 In cases associated with the use of a coil, there does not appear to be an increase in risk if the coil is removed.

 Your next pregnancy

-If you have had an ectopic pregnancy you should consult your doctor as soon as you think you are pregnant again.
-This is so you can have an early pregnancy scan at six weeks, to check that the pregnancy is in the right place this time.
-You can refer yourself to EPAU for assessment when you are six weeks pregnant.
+If you have had an ectopic pregnancy you can refer yourself to EPAU for assessment when you are six weeks pregnant.